Opening Day in MLB: New No. 21 patches, NL DHs and Guardians

 “Supporting the city is what it comes down to,” star pitcher Shane Bieber said a day before the opener.
 “Going out there with my teammates, doing it the right way is really all we can do.
 It was a little bit different getting used to the change, but I’d say we’re all getting used to it day by day.”

-After earlier rainouts at Yankee Stadium and Target Field, the Brewers-Cubs game became the first game of the season.
+After earlier rainouts at Yankee Stadium and Target Field, the Brewers-Cubs game became the first one of the season.

 It was a raw 44 degrees when Chicago right-hander Kyle Hendricks threw the first pitch, which Kolten Wong lofted for a wind-blown popout.